Welcome to the website of the Faculty Library of Management and Economics

 Monday to Friday: 8 am to 10 pm

 In the GD Library, reserving workstations is generally not permitted in order to offer all users the same opportunity to work.
-In order to ensure fair use of workstations, we have introduced break time clocks.
+In order to ensure fair use of workstations, we have introduced parking discs.

-The break clock can be used to keep your workstation free for a short break of a maximum of one hour.
+The parking disc can be used to reserve your workstation for a short break of a maximum of one hour.

-You will already find the break timer at all workstations, otherwise you can obtain a new break timer from the information desk.
+You will already find the disc at all workstations, otherwise you can obtain a new disc from the information desk.

 Set the break timer accordingly when you leave your desk for a break.
 Your seat will then be reserved for you for the specified time.

-At the end of the break, the space can be occupied or vacated by other users or library staff, regardless of your personal belongings.
+At the end of the break, the space can be occupied or vacated by other patrons or library staff, regardless of your personal belongings.

 Important notes:

-Break clocks are not permitted at tables that are reserved for specific tasks (e.g. exam papers, Bachelor's or Master's theses) as these reservations take priority.
+Parking disc are not permitted at tables that are reserved by nameplate for exam papers, or a Bachelor's or Master's thesis, as these reservations have priority.

 Reserving seats for longer periods of time or for other users is not permitted.